 Have you ever renewed your newspaper subscription and been presented with the option of receiving a tangible discount if you agreed to pay upfront for a year’s worth of papers rather than to pay on a monthly basis?
-Well you can adopt the same sort of policy for your business to increase your cash flow.
+Well, you can adopt the same sort of policy for your business to increase your cash flow.
 For instance, if you operate a professional services company, why not offer incentives in the form of discounts to encourage your customers to pay either quarterly or annually — in advance.
 With a critical mass of upfront payments, you’ll certainly be cashflow positive, giving you the extra capital you need to grow.

 3. Big Sales

-It may seem counter intuitive to increase revenue by temporarily lowering prices, but a sale has the potential to increase your volume of sales so much that you’ll end up making more money than you would have without the sale.
+It may seem counter-intuitive to increase revenue by temporarily lowering prices, but a sale has the potential to increase your volume of sales so much that you’ll end up making more money than you would have without the sale.
 Who doesn’t like a great deal?

 4. Working Capital Loans

 While a loan might not seem like a creative way to raise the money you need for your expansion efforts, you need to remember that not all loans are created equal.
-For instance, a working capital loan from Mulligan Funding gives you the quick injection of capital you need to grow, without subjecting you to the draconian process of applying for a traditional bank loan.
-You can qualify if you’ve been been in business for six months, you don’t have to put up collateral, and you don’t even need to have unblemished credit.
+For instance, a working capital loan through Mulligan Funding gives you the quick injection of capital you need to grow, without subjecting you to the cumbersome process of applying for a traditional bank loan.
+You can qualify if you’ve been in business for six months, you don’t have to put up collateral, and you don’t even need to have unblemished credit.

 Plus, sometimes an opportunity for growth comes when you least expect it.
 Maybe the space next to yours suddenly opened up or you’re offered a great inventory deal out of nowhere (as long as you pay in advance).
-By the time you raise the fund you may have already missed out.
-A working capital loan from Mulligan Funding can get approved in a day and get you your money in just 48 hours, so you can get that money for business when you need it.
+By the time you raise the funds, you may have already missed out.
+A working capital loan through Mulligan Funding can get approved in a day and get you your money in just 48 hours, so you can get that money for business when you need it.